-- All doors providing direct access from the home to pool to have a self-closing, self-latching device with a release mechanism no lower than 54 inches above the floor.
+- All doors provide direct access from the home to the pool to have a self-closing, self-latching device with a release mechanism no lower than 54 inches above the floor.

 The Department of Health recommends, at a minimum, using a combination of the barriers described above to help ensure your pool is equipped with approved safety features.

 WaterSmartFL.com is an initiative of the Florida Department of Health that works to educate parents, caregivers, businesses, communities, and advocacy groups about drowning risks and prevention strategies.
 If you are ready to help, joining the WaterSmartFL campaign as a partner is free.
 Just make a commitment to share information about pool safety with others.
 You can download materials to use (including a web banner to post on your homepage that links directly to the WaterSmartFL website).
 Pool time can be a lot of fun but it is important to provide supervision, safety barriers, and emergency preparedness to keep children and adults safe from drowning.

 Be proactive this summer.
 Encourage everyone in your community to practice poolside safety and help protect children from the dangers of drowning.